-GOALS: We want our students to develop a sense of values and to become: Caring, Honest, Responsible, Well-mannered, Courteous, Respectful, Knowledgeable of right and wrong, Fair, and Positive.
+GOALS: We want our students to develop a sense of values and to demonstrate: Empathy, Self-Direction, Teamwork, Responsibility, Respect, Kindness, Courage, Perseverance, and Integrity.

 BELIEFS:

 We believe our rules and procedures will:

 - Provide a starting point for behavior and conduct expected. - Provide a framework of expectations, rewards and consequences so we can be consistent and fair in disciplining students. - Promote overall school safety and security for each student. - Demonstrate our agreement and commitment to developing self-disciplined and responsible youth. - Provide opportunities for students and parents to participate with school faculty, staff and administration in ensuring the highest possible instructional climate. - Promote knowledge and teach behavior which will help each student become self-respecting, successful and contributing adults.